eztam-/BitCrackOSX/README.md

 - So far I have focussed on functionality and performance optimization still needs to be done.
 - If something isn't working or you miss a certain feature, then please let me know so I can improve the project.
 Please open an [new Issue](https://github.com/eztam-/CryptKeyFinder/issues/new) in such cases.
 - Support is very welcome, feel free to submit a merge request.
+- I never programmed in Swift or Metal before starting this project.
+Therefore I'm also very happy for any code review or feedback.
 - This application was build for solving bitcoin puzzles.
 Any illegal usage is prohibited.

 **Important**
 Many hours of work went and will go into this project.
 If you like it and want to support it, please do:
 - Give this Github repository a star. :star:
-- Support development :computer:
+- Support development by contributing to the code :computer:
-- Any, even small donation is welcome :money_with_wings:
+- Any, even small donation is welcome :money_with_wings: BTC: 39QmdfngkM3y4KJbwrgspNRQZvwow5BFpg

 ## Build & Run

+To build the application you need to install XCode from the App Store first.

 ### Option 1 (XCode):
 Import the project into XCode and just press the run button.